Among cars made in Mexico, Volkswagen and RAM face major exposure to proposed Mexican import tariff

-The following chart shows every Mexican-made vehicle brand that sells in the U.S. The “brand exposure” is the percent of that brand’s overall U.S. sales that came from its Mexican-made models in a 90-day period ending March 7, 2017.
+The following chart shows cars made in Mexico by brand that sells in the U.S. The “brand exposure” is the percent of that brand’s overall U.S. sales that came from its Mexican-made models in a 90-day period ending March 7, 2017.
 The “Mexican-made sales” are that brand’s specific U.S.-sold models that are made in Mexico (the sale of those models make up the brand exposure percent).

 |Brands*||Total US Sales||Total Mexican-made US Sales||Percentage|

-Not shown in the chart above are these brands who have not sold Mexican-made vehicles in the U.S. over this period.
+Not shown in the chart above are these brands who have not sold cars made in Mexico in the U.S. over this period.

 *For this study, the brand refers to any model that has the specific brand name in its model name.
 It does not refer to every model made by the parent manufacturer even if its name is the same as the brand name.